 On April 7, 2021, the Company entered into a Technology License Agreement with Fuel Butler LLC ("Licensor"), under which the Company licensed certain proprietary technology.
 Under the terms of the license, the Company issued 33,216 shares of its common stock to the Licensor upon signing.
 The Company also issued41,520 shares to the Licensor in May 2021 upon the filing of a patent application related to the licensed technology.
 Upon completion of the Company's IPO, 23,251 shares were issued to the Licensor.
 The Company will issue up to 91,344 additional shares to the Licensor upon the achievement of certain milestones.
 In addition, the Company has granted stock options for 66,432 shares at an exercise price of \$30.08 per share that will become exercisable for three years after the end of the fiscal year in which certain sales levels are achieved using the licensed technology.
 The Company has the option for four years after the achievement of certain milestones to either acquire the technology or acquire the Licensor for the purchase price of 132,864 of its common shares.
 Until the Company exercises one of these options, it will share with the Licensor 50% of pre-revenue costs and 50% of the net revenue, as defined, from the use of the technology.
 Under the Technology Agreement, the Company has been in communications with Fuel Butler regarding the termination of the Technology Agreement and continues to believe that the Company is in compliance with the Technology Agreement and that the Technology Agreement continues to be in force.
 While the Company contests Fuel Butler's claims of breach and contends that in fact Fuel Butler whereby it would cease utilizing the Technology and Fuel Butler would return any shares it received under the Technology Agreement.
-Accordingly, the Company considers the license to be fully impaired and has fully amortized the license as of December 31, 2022.
+Accordingly, the Company considers the license to be fully impaired and has fully amortized the license to be fully impaired and has fully amortized the license to be fully impaired and has fully amortized the license as of December 31, 2022.